 "No water, no life.
 No blue, no green." — Sylvia Earle

 The Tennessee River Gorge Trust established a water quality program in late 2015 to monitor perennial streams in the Gorge.
-We partnered with the Tennessee Aquarium and GA Adopt-A-Stream to certify five Trust staff and interns as chemical and macroinvertebrate monitors.
-We have begun monthly testing for stream pH levels, dissolved oxygen, temperature, fecal coliforms, and aquatic macroinvertebrates.
+We partner with the Tennessee Aquarium and GA Adopt-A-Stream to continue certification as chemical, bacterial, and macroinvertebrate monitors.
+We test monthly for stream pH levels, dissolved oxygen, temperature, conductivity, fecal coliforms, and aquatic macroinvertebrates.
 TRGT will use this information to understand how we impact our water supply and the important role we play in water conservation.

 Collected data is submitted to Georgia-Adopt-A-Stream and can be viewed here.